High-Performance-Computing/Project/Solution.md

 Here is the validation loss:
 ![](Validationloss.png)

-Here is the Top-5 accuracy.
+Here is the Top-5 accuracy (sweep).
 Top-5 accuracy means any of our model's top 5 highest probability answers match with the expected answer.

 ![](top5accuracysweep.png)